ajvincent/ts-morph-structures/docs/guides/MemberedTypeToClass.md

 );
 ```

 The key algorithm is similar as well.
-The methods for generating keys are `static keyFromMember(member: ClassMemberImpl): string` and `static keyFromName(kind: ClassMemberImpl["kind"], isStatic: boolean, name: string,): string`.
+The methods for generating keys are:
+- `static keyFromMember(member: ClassMemberImpl): string`
+- `static keyFromName(kind: ClassMemberImpl["kind"], isStatic: boolean, name: string,): string`

 The algorithm for generating a key is:

 1. If the member is static, add "static ".
 2. If the member is a getter, add "get ".